 You’re not the only one asking this question.
-We’re here to clear it up.
+And we’re here to clear it up.

-SEM is a very effective way for small businesses to reach new customers, increase revenues, and trim acquisition costs.
+SEM is a very effective way for small businesses to reach their target audience, generate new customers, increase revenues, and trim acquisition costs.

 Here’s what you need to know.